UnnamedZ03/CS2-external-base/README.md

 - [x] ESP Distance
 - [x] ESP Text Health

 (The memory and driver parts have been removed because I don't want to publicize my writing and reading methods.
-Consequently, you'll have to implement your own.)
+Consequently, you'll have to implement your own.
+NVIDIA Overlay is required)

 **Thanks to :**